Taken from above, five young people sit on floor with phones, tables, laptops

 Founded in 1971, Project Gutenberg may just be the virtual volunteering effort that started it all.
 Their main goal is to create the largest digital library, and so far, they’ve amassed 59,000 free ebooks.
 You can volunteer by donating eligible materials, transcribing books into a digital form, or proofreading others’ work.

-Related: Why You Should Volunteer in High School and College
+Related: Important Reasons You Should Volunteer in High School and College

-All these online opportunities prove that you can’t use the pandemic as an excuse to put volunteering on hold.
-Though in-person projects may not be widely available, you can find valuable work online to help make a difference in the world while boosting your résumé or college applications—a real win-win!
+All these online opportunities prove that you can’t use anything (even a pandemic) as an excuse to put volunteering on hold.
+Though in-person projects may be widely available again, you can still find valuable work online to help make a difference in the world while boosting your résumé or college applications—a real win-win!

 There are even more ways you can volunteer online—read the full blog on DoSomething.org to learn more.
 You can also learn about the importance of volunteering on your college applications here on CollegeXpress!